-Prior to joining eRelevance Corporation, Eben spent the last 10 years in various software development and team lead roles.
-Eben spent three years as a key contributor developing some of the innovative software components for WhiteGlove Health.
-Eben also held software development positions with Overwatch, thirteen23, and DecisionGrid.
+Prior to joining eRelevance Corporation, Eben spent 10 years in various software development and team lead roles.
+He was a key contributor developing some of the innovative software components for WhiteGlove Health.
+Eben also held software development positions with Overwatch, thirteen23 and DecisionGrid.

 Eben holds a B.S. in Computer Science from Texas State University.

 Mr. Drenner is a visionary, entrepreneur and senior leader who has dedicated himself to both large organizations and fast paced startups.
 Blair has 21 years of experience in the high tech industry, which he has applied to other ventures and verticals.